sysfce2/xdg-utils/README.md

 Please consider making yourself familiar with how to package for a given distribution and the recommend tooling before writing a custom installer.
-Even a beinner level package is in most cases better than a "run me as root" install script.
+Even a beginner level package is in most cases better than a "run me as root" install script.
 (especially if you support only one or a handful of distributions anyway)

 That said …